 Prijon Prilite Marlin Kayak

-Upon entry into the market this beautiful craft quickly became our overall bestselling sea kayak and has maintained this status for the past several years.
+Upon entry into the market this beautiful craft quickly became our overall bestselling sea kayak and has maintained this status for several years.

 Why is this?
 Firstly it is (as with all Prijon kayaks) unbelievably comfortable to paddle.
 The adjustable Prijon seat and thigh braces allow you to achieve maximum comfort for those longer trips.